holysnippet/pico_eth_doc/README.md

 - An active differential transceiver (ISL3177) would provide an extremely low error rate, out of the box.
 - Someone talented could probably arrange a pair of 2N3904s into a cheap and fast 3.3V differential receiver.

+### Principle of passive reception

+The purpose of this setup is to shift the voltage applied to the negative side of the Ethernet transformer (RD-).
+It is important to set this voltage at the right threshold so that the Pico input gate switches at the right level, i.e. preserving the symmetry and temporal properties of the Ethernet signal.

+The positive side (RD+) will thus be continuously shifted by about half the supply voltage (but not necessarily exactly).
+Therefore, when a negative pulse occurs at the input of the transformer, it will drop a little below zero at its output on the positive side of the transformer.
+Conversely, it is just as simple, when a positive pulse occurs at the input, it will slightly exceed the supply voltage at the output.
+So we take advantage of the differential nature of the Ethernet signal!

 ### Assembly guidelines

 The use of a rapid prototyping board called "Breadboard" can eventually work but will give poor results (you will definitely have frame drops).
 This is due to the fact that Ethernet is a fast signal (its spectrum is at least 20MHz wide) which means that the parasitic capacities presented by a Breadboard will significantly tend to "smooth" this fast signal.
 Without mentioning possible crosstalk effects due to the construction of the Breadboard.